Humans need a certain amount of body fat to maintain basic functions.

-Interestingly, studies in athletes show that spreading 80 grams of protein over four equal meals stimulates muscle protein production more than splitting it over two larger meals or eight smaller ones (22, 23).
+Interestingly, studies in athletes show that spreading 80 grams of protein over 4 meals stimulates muscle protein production more than splitting it over 2 larger meals or 8 smaller ones (

-A 2-week weight loss study in boxers also found that those who spread their daily calorie allowance over six meals instead of two lost 46% less muscle mass (24).
+A 2-week weight loss study in boxers also found that those who spread their daily calorie allowance over 6 meals instead of 2 lost 46% less muscle mass (

-Eating a snack containing 40 grams of protein immediately before bedtime can also increase muscle protein synthesis during the night.
-This may help prevent some of the muscle loss expected during sleep (25).
+Eating a snack with 40 grams of protein immediately before bedtime can also improve recovery from training and increase muscle protein synthesis during the night (

 However, more research in athletes is needed to draw strong conclusions.

-Eating the right foods after training or competing is very important for athletes, especially when trying to lose body fat.
+Eating the right foods after training or competing is vital, especially when trying to lose body fat.

-Proper refueling is especially important for days with two training sessions or when there are less than eight hours of recovery time between workouts and events (2).
+Proper refueling is especially important for days with two training sessions or when you have fewer than eight hours of recovery time between workouts and events (2).